*indicates required fields

 * Gospel Reading Choose one from the list below: Gospel Reading F1 Gospel Reading F2 Gospel Reading F3 Gospel Reading F4 Gospel Reading F5 Gospel Reading F6 Gospel Reading F7 Gospel Reading F8 Gospel Reading F9 Gospel Reading F10

-* Prayers of the Faithful Choose one from the list below: Prayers of the Faithful J2 Prayers of the Faithful J3
+* Prayers of the Faithful Choose one from the list below: Prayers of the Faithful J1 Prayers of the Faithful J2 Prayers of the Faithful J3

 Unity Candle (optional) If there will be a unity candle, it is placed on a ceremonial pillar in the area to the left of where you will be standing during the ceremony, so it takes very little time to light the candle.
 The music chosen for this point in the service serves the action itself and is limited to the time it takes to light the candle and for the couple to return to their places.
 Shorter pieces are suitable at this point in the liturgy, or an instrumental improvisation will be played if no choice is made.
 The Gift of Love - Traditional Irish Now with Thanksgiving - Irish Folk Tune By My Side - Thomas Porter The Unity Candle Song - Joseph Sullivan and Raymond Haan Build We A House - Raymond Haan La Grâce - Georg Philipp Telemann (with optional trumpet) Bist Du Bei Mir - Johann Sebastian Bach (with optional trumpet) Serenade - Jeremiah Clarke (with optional trumpet) Ecossaise - Jeremiah Clarke (with optional trumpet) No preference Not Having a Unity Candle